 Note: This time may vary based on the data-fetch process that depends on the data server.

 If you have any questions, please post them in the comments section below.
 You can also contact us by submitting your questions through the Bold BI website.
 If you already have an account, you can log in to submit your support question.
-Bold BI dashboards now come with a 15-day free trial with no credit card information required.
-We welcome you to start a free trial and experience Bold BI for yourself.
+Try our Bold BI dashboards by requesting live 30-minute free demo with our experts.